Ford Ranger (T6): Raptor

 The second-generation Ranger Raptor was unveiled in February 2022.
-It is powered by a EcoBoost 3.0 TT V6 petrol engine from the Bronco Raptor paired with a 10R60 automatic transmission.
+It is powered by a 3.0-litre V6 EcoBoost twin-turbocharged petrol engine from the Bronco Raptor paired with a 10R60 automatic transmission.
 Power outputs are rated at 392 hp for the Australian market while the output for European market is limited to 282 hp to meet EU emissions standards.
-The 2.0-litre EcoBlue biturbo diesel engine from the previous generation will carry over.
 Ford CEO Jim Farley confirmed that the second-generation Ranger Raptor will be sold in the United States and Canada starting in 2023.
+The North American Ranger Raptor's power output is rated at 405 hp.